How to Estimate Crack Filler Before an Epoxy Job

 Where should I measure crack width?

 At the widest point along the crack, not an average or a spot that looks typical.
-Cracks taper and vary — measuring at the widest point avoids underestimating the volume needed and running short partway through.
+Cracks taper and vary, so measuring at the widest point avoids underestimating the volume needed and running short partway through.

 How do I measure crack depth accurately?